Time Capsule Shapes to Consider

 - The shape of a cylinder is like a tube.
 Our family and school Future Line time capsules are cylinder shaped and can be buried for up to 65 years or more.

 - The shape of a box is a rectangular prism.
-We offer 2 kinds of time capsule boxes, simple capped for up to 75 years or more, and bolted time capsules for up to 100 or more years.
+We offer 2 kinds of Time Capsule Boxes, the capped Archives Boxes for up to 75 years or more, and Special Order Bolted Time Capsules for up to 100 or more years.